LauJohansson/Bias-in-machine-learning/README.md

 Step 5: Assess the relation using e.g. using the 80% rule. <br>
 Step 6: Assess if any gender related **bias** can be identified.<br>
 <br>
-You are welcome to be inspired by the notebook [2.
-Plot measures.ipynb](https://github.com/LauJohansson/Bias-in-machine-learning/blob/main/2.%20%20Plot%20measures.ipynb) to perform step 3-6.
+You are welcome to be inspired by the notebook [Plot measures.ipynb](https://github.com/LauJohansson/Bias-in-machine-learning/blob/main/Plot%20measures.ipynb) to perform step 3-6.

-## Data transformation for machine learning
+## AIR specific: Data transformation for machine learning

 ### Data in correct folder
 Move AIR data to the `data_air/` folder.